XENONnT/wimp_data_release/README.md

 ## Notes

-- The profile likelihood (PCL) threshold was changed to –1σ after SR0.
+- The power-constrained limit (PCL) threshold was changed to –1σ after SR0.
 - The repository also includes a Jupyter notebook, `plot.ipynb`, which reproduces upper limit plots.